camsaul/methodical/README.md

   :combo (m/thread-first-method-combination))
 ```

-When constructing multimethods programmatically, you can use `standard-multifn-impl` and `multifn` to create a multifn with the desired
+When constructing multimethods programmatically, you can use `standard-multifn-impl` and `multifn` to create a multimethod with the desired
 combination of components:

 ```clj